Tag: Baroness Masham of Ilton

 The below Parliamentary question was asked by Baroness Masham of Ilton on 2016-10-11.

-To ask Her Majesty’s Government what assessment they have made of the impact of fitness testing of children in school.
+To ask Her Majesty’s Government what assessment they have made of the role of the school curriculum in educating children and young people about health promotion and preventing avoidable chronic disease in later life.

 Lord Nash